aurora-php/octris-tmbundle/README.md

 ## Troubleshooting

-Check if there are previous versions of this bundles installed in ...
+Check if there are previous versions of this bundle installed in ...

 * ~/Library/Application\ Support/Avian/Pristine\ Copy/Bundles/
 * ~/Library/Application\ Support/Avian/Bundles/